sravansailanka/Not-just-snakes-and-ladders/README.md

 5. If a player finds the head of a snake he/she is sent to the tail of the snake.
 6. A player wins if his/her position is equal to 100.
 7. There are two implementations in this game when compared to the traditional game:
 	a.
-The players can exchange there positions based on the mutual agreement.
+The players can exchange their positions based on the mutual agreement.
 	b.
 Before starting the game players can change snakes into ladders and ladders 	into snakes.